-If you read this blog regularly, you will note that I often let our successes slip into this blog, a million dollar settlement here, a million dollar verdict there, and so forth.
+If you read this blog regularly, you note that I often let our successes slip into this blog, a million-dollar settlement here, a million-dollar verdict there, and so forth.
 Oops.
 Over the last few years, we have had an amazing run.
 Fantastic settlements and our verdicts have typically been many, many times the offers we had before trial.
 I could not be prouder of what we have accomplished for our clients.

-He lost his leg in the accident, an above the left knee amputation.
-You might think this accident destroyed his life and he has been miserable ever since.
+He lost his leg in the accident, which doctors amputated above the left knee.
+You might think this accident destroyed his life, and he has been miserable ever since.
 Hardly.
 He is one of the happiest, upbeat, and optimistic people I have ever met in my life.

-GEICO offered absolutely nothing to settle the case.
+GEICO offered absolutely nothing to settle.
 Zero.
 So the decision to go to trial was an easy one.
-I tried the case this week with my partner, Laura Zois, who did an absolutely fantastic job.
-We knew it was not an easy case but we thought we presented a compelling case to the jury with a compelling client.
+I tried the case this week with my partner, Laura Zois, who did a fantastic job.
+We knew it was not an easy case, but we thought we presented a compelling case to the jury with a compelling client.
 After a few hours of deliberation, the jury disagreed.

 I’m off now to write post-trial motions….

-(July 11, 2008 Note: We were granted a new trial in this case and the jury found the Defendant was negligent as a matter of law.
-New trial is in August, 2008.)
+(July 11, 2008 Note: The court granted us a new trial in this case and the jury found the Defendant was negligent as a matter of law.
+The new trial is in August, 2008.)

 (June 12, 2013 Note: We tried this case four times.
 No kidding.
 Two more mistrials.
-Then we agreed to favorable high/low.
+Then we agreed to a favorable high/low.
 Then we lost.
-I still can’t believe it but when you try a case for a fourth time, you begin to realize anything can happen.
-Toughest case we have every lost on some level.
+I still can’t believe it, but when you try a case for the fourth time, you realize anything can happen.
+It was the toughest case we have ever lost on some level.
 Great client.
 Great family.
-But, still, the client got a recovery from the case and that eased some of the pain.)
+But still, the client got a recovery from the case which eased some pain.)